Hellisotherpeople/Active-Explainable-Classification/README.md

 Top matrix is a confusion matrix of my validation set

-This classifier gets 75% accuracy
+This classifier gets 75% accuracy (~150 examples in train set, 0.2 * 150 in val set)

 Bottom matrix is showing classification probabilities for each individual example in my validation set.